sirosen/globus-sdk-python/docs/clients.rst

 .. rubric:: Client Types

 :doc:`clients/base`
+    All clients have a common core defined by the Base Client.
     The Base Client provides methods which are accessible via any client object.
 These methods correspond directly to HTTP verbs and represent single HTTP requests.